laminatejml/World-Happiness-Capstone/README.md

 The World Happiness Report was first released at an event at the UN on International Happiness Day on March 20, eventually becoming an annual report.
 The report continues to gain global recognition because it provides necessary data to researchers and policymakers to plan for the well-being and happiness of the citizens.
 The happiness scores and rankings use data from the Gallup World Poll.
 Citizens or respondents are then asked to answer questions known as the Cantil ladder, with the best possible life for them being a 10 and the worst possible life being a 0.
 The questions are split into the following categories or columns:

-         1. Life Ladder
+         1. Life Ladder: happiness index
-         2. Generosity
+         2. Generosity: how generosity helps a person become happy.
-         3. GDP per Capita
+         3. GDP per Capita: gross domestice product per capita.
+Measuring a country's economy per person's output.
-         4. Freedom to Make Life Choices
+         4. Freedom to Make Life Choices: people have more freedom to make their own chocies in the country they live in.
-         5. Perceptions of Corruption
+         5. Perceptions of Corruption: measures that rates countries based on their perceived level of corruption.
-         6. Social Support
+         6. Social Support: to have a family, friends and social life.
-         7. Health life expectancy at birth
+         7. Healthy life expectancy at birth: years of healthy life.
          8. Positive Effects
          9. Negative Effects
-         10. Confidence in national government
+         10. Confidence in national government: people having confidence in their own country.
+         11. happiness_score: the higher the score is, the happier the country is.

 These factors are essential to impacting the total score reported for each country because they explain why some countries rank higher than others.